-Sadly, the previous year hasn’t seen us clogging up online systems to buy concert and festival tickets.
+Sadly, the previous year hasn’t seen us clogging up queue online shopping systems to buy concert and festival tickets.
 The shift came as buyers needed a safer, guaranteed alternative to buying the groceries and daily consumables they needed and from guaranteed stockpiles.

 Why is online queuing necessary?

 Each website is hosted on an appropriate system for the amount of estimated traffic it’s likely to attract.
 When more than the estimated safe level of traffic tries to force its way into a site, whether that’s an eCommerce shopping experience, ticketing site, or just the plain old provision of valuable information, then it grinds the whole system to a halt, stopping anyone from getting anything until the problem is resolved.